Here Turtle explains more about the project:

 We expanded our brief to encompass any man or woman over the age of 70 who had experienced a traditional, working class upbringing.
 We sought out blacksmiths, saddlers, farmers, fishermen, housemaids, lacemakers, publicans, postmen, thatchers, musicians, anyone who would help us to gain a better understanding of a world which was fading fast.

-Twenty years and 250 interviews later, we have four volumes of Vanishing Ireland books under our belt and a huge following in the Vanishing Ireland Official Facebook group.
-Published by Hachette, the books have been a massive success - three of which have been shortlisted for the Irish Published Book of the Year at the Irish Book Awards.
+Twenty-one years and 250 interviews later, we have four volumes of Vanishing Ireland books under our belt and a huge following in the Vanishing Ireland Official Facebook group.
+Published by Hachette, the books have been a massive success, with not one but three volumes shortlisted at the Irish Book Awards.
 We also produced a book called 'The Irish Pub' with Thames & Hudson that focused on the endangered rural Irish pub.
 Bruce Springsteen bought one of the first copies.

 The Vanishing Ireland project continues to gather momentum at all times as more and more people face into our past.
 To younger generations, the sepia-hued world of our grandparents is sometimes difficult to comprehend.
 It seems like an almost make-believe land of thatched cottages, potato furrows and pony traps.
 But the stage on which they played out their lives was little different to that of their grandparents before them.
 And of course it was every bit as real as our own.